eersnington/workflow-cloudflare-world/packages/express/README.md

 # workflow-express

-workflow-express wires the Workflow DevKit runtime into any Express server: compile workflows into `/.well-known/workflow/v1`, preload the SWC transform for DX, and mount the Workflow HTTP routes without touching your existing handlers.
+workflow-express wires the Workflow DevKit runtime into any Express server: compile workflows into `/.well-known/workflow/v1`, annotate them from the manifest, and mount the Workflow HTTP routes without touching your existing handlers.

 ```bash
 npm add workflow workflow-express
 ```

-Enable the Workflow SWC transform once at startup so `start()` can locate your workflows.
-The helper registers `@swc-node/register` with the Workflow plugin and, when a manifest exists at `.well-known/workflow/manifest.json`, automatically annotates workflows for you.
+Enable workflow annotations once at startup so `start()` can locate your workflows.
+The helper scans `.well-known/workflow/manifest.json` (if present) and patches each exported workflow function with the matching `workflowId`.

 ```ts
 // server.ts